 section for more info.
 But

-remember, the only way to get an accurate knee injury diagnosis is to
+remember, the best way to get an accurate knee injury diagnosis is to

 see your doctor/physical therapist.

 All rights reserved.
 Terms & Conditions apply

 “This is one of the best self-help & info sites of any medical condition I've ever seen.
 Excellent work.”
 Amy, UK

 “Thanks to KPE.com.
 Lots of improvement after just two days.”
 Suresh, India

 "This is the best self-help site I have ever seen for knee pain.
 It is very difficult to find

 such a comprehensive volume of information on one site without being advised to

 "Just purchase this product!"
 Many, many thanks" Jennifer, US

 "Superb site, many thanks, so much helpful content especially the targeted strengthening exercises for me.”
 Gerri, UK